csc-training/geocomputing_course/materials/supercomputing.md

 :::{admonition} Computing speed
 :class: important

-* Supercomptuer single core speed ~ laptop single core speed
+* Single core speed: supercompter ~ laptop
 * **For speed up, use many cores**:
-  * Scripts for parallization
+  * **Scripts for parallization**
   * Tools that support parallelization out-of-the-box
   * GPU tools
-* Running a single core tool/script on many cores, will not help
+* Running a single core tool/script on many cores will not help
 :::